 Organisational culture

-• Employees in France are among the most likely of the 16 surveyed countries to find each of the eight ethically questionable practices outlined in the survey to be acceptable.
-They are more likely than the global average to say that they find each of the eight workplace actions acceptable (25% vs 20% globally).
+• Employees in France are among the most likely of the 16 surveyed countries to find each of eight ethically questionable practices outlined on p9 of the global report to be acceptable.
+They are more likely than the global average to say that they find each of the actions acceptable (25% vs 20% globally).

 • Around nine in ten employees in France say that honesty is practised always or frequently in their organisation (87%), remaining broadly consistent with findings in 2021 (89%).
 Of the 16 surveyed countries, they are among the most likely to say this.
 Only employees in India (91%), Germany (89%), and Brazil (89%) have higher ratings and 84% of employees globally say that honesty is practiced always or frequently.